hannesgnann-hub/easyalias/mac_src/docs/ARCHITECTURE.md

 - A backup is written before any selected source line is changed.
 - Portable backup files are parsed as data and never executed.
 - Trash provides a 30-day recovery window unless the user explicitly deletes an entry permanently or empties it.
-- Automation commands run only when the user explicitly clicks Run, execute in the automation's own shell session, and are rejected outright in browser preview mode (no `start_automation_session`/`run_session_command` backend to call).
+- Automation commands run only when the user explicitly clicks Run or a schedule/shortcut fires, execute in the automation's own shell session, and are rejected outright in browser preview mode (no `start_automation_session`/`run_session_command` backend to call).
+- Timed automations run the app binary headlessly through `launchd`; the CLI entry points touch no GUI and exit immediately.
+- Global shortcuts only work while the app process is alive; closing the window keeps it in the tray but `Quit` fully unregisters them.
+- A global shortcut is registered with the OS before it is written to `automations.json`, so a rejected combo never leaves a stored-but-inactive binding.

 ## Roadmap